cayeborreo/spunky-potato/content/posts/201908/going-beyond-our-echo-chambers.md

 Horoscopes are a perfect example of the affirmation part.
 When they seem to be "accurate", it's because we tailor-fit whatever we've read to confirm something that we're already experiencing.
 In short, we reaffirm easily by making it about us.

-And whatever's contradictory, we instantly shirk away from.
-Dealing with cognitive dissonance all the time can greatly disturb our mental health, so confirmation bias saves us from that mess.
-But _too_ effectively, it also draws us away from confronting stale core beliefs.
-This is quite unfortunate because once we overcome the initial stress of meeting with an opposing viewpoint, productive discussions and opportunities for growth and cultivating empathy follow.
+And when something contradictory presents itself, our brain instantly says _wrong!_ to protect our core beliefs.
+To be fair, this isn’t always a bad thing because dealing with cognitive dissonance all the time can greatly disturb our mental health, and confirmation bias saves us from that mess.

+But _too_ effectively, it also draws us away from confronting false beliefs (see: flat-earthers, anti-vaxxers) or beliefs that have gone stale, as our values change over time.
+This is quite unfortunate because once we overcome the initial stress of meeting with a contradictory viewpoint, productive discussions and opportunities for growth and cultivating empathy follow.

 ![Echo chambers, explained.](/media/2019-08-30/echo-chamber2.png)